 But, with unified commerce, all sales channels automatically feed into a single omnichannel order management system, reducing mistakes and ensuring accurate stock counts.
-Additionally, this centralisation saves time, cuts costs, and allows for better decision-making by providing a clear picture of sales trends and customer preferences across all platforms.
+Additionally, this centralization saves time, cuts costs, and allows for better decision-making by providing a clear picture of sales trends and customer preferences across all platforms.

 Why are we talking about unified commerce?

-In today’s age of instant gratification, consumers expect seamless, swift, and personalised experiences while businesses seek efficiency, accuracy, and detailed insights.
+In today’s age of instant gratification, consumers expect seamless, swift, and personalized experiences while businesses seek efficiency, accuracy, and detailed insights.
 Unified commerce caters to this new paradigm shift for both parties and having the right backend system in place is key to achieving it.

 “We had 3 ecommerce stores connected to 3 different 3PL warehouse management systems, and I had to work 60 hours a week to keep up.
 All of our backend work had to be done 3 times and wasn’t always consistent.”– Wes Brown, Head of Operations at Black Claw LLC

 Healthcare brand Baby Doppler tried using several different 3PLs, but none of them were able to provide them with a holistic view of their inventory data.
 This lack of uniformity led to a reduction in inventory movement visibility.